Men's going for refuge retreat

 open to people practicing within the Triratna Buddhist community in Scotland

-For men training for ordination into the Triratna Buddhist Order.
+For men training for ordination into the Triratna Buddhist Order and Order Members.